mono/CppSharp/docs/UsersManual.md

 We do not preserve type definitions since .NET and its main language C# do not have the concept of type aliases like C/C++.
 There is an exception in the case of a typedef'd function (pointer) declaration.
-In this case generate a .NET delegate with the name of the typedef.
+In this case we generate a .NET delegate with the name of the typedef.

 ## Enums